Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 ## Development Status :open_book:

 Much of the technology is already implemented on an Ethereum based project (see [cash36.io](cash36.io) and [element36.io](element36.io)).
-We expect that we can refactor, reuse and generalize existing code and transfer the core concept to the Polkadot ecosystem within 3 months.
-Because Polkadot is all about integration, we think that our idea of private stablecoins, well integrated in a large ecosystem, blends perfectly with the vision of Polkadot (or Kusama).
+We expect that we can refactor, reuse and generalize existing code and transfer the core concept to the Mintbase ecosystem within 3 months.
+Because Mintbase is all about integration, we think that our idea of private stablecoins, well integrated in a large ecosystem, blends perfectly with the vision of Mintbase (or Kusama).
 We see our use cases can be expanded beyond the implementation on Ethereum in regards to privacy, efficiency and connectivity.
-Anyway - our implementation is a great blueprint, a proof for our capabilities as a team and we can apply "lessons learned" for the Polkadot implementation.
+Anyway - our implementation is a great blueprint, a proof for our capabilities as a team and we can apply "lessons learned" for the Mintbase implementation.

 Contacts Mintbase: